DanielPickens/Rotate-Function/README.md

 # Rotate-Function
-my clean JavaScript solution that is faster than 94% of solutions on Leetcode.
+My clean JavaScript solution that is faster than 94% of solutions on Leetcode.
 The challenge: